dyvenia/site-thescalableway/src/posts/2025/sap-data-ingestion-with-python-a-technical-breakdown-of-using-the-sap-rfc-protocol.md

 #### **Can you explain how you interface a C++ library with Python?**

 Interfacing a C++ library with Python involves creating a thin wrapper layer that makes the C++ functions and classes look like native Python objects.
 To achieve that, we use **pybind11,&#32;**which handles this translation by generating a Python extension module that directly calls into the compiled C++ code.
 Once built, the module can be imported into Python just like any other package, allowing Python code to invoke high-performance C++ logic seamlessly.
 This approach avoids costly inter-process communication and provides a clean way to combine Python’s flexibility with the speed and efficiency of C++.
-Our C++ library is currently called SAP RFC Connector and has its own documentation available in a [dedicated repository](https://github.com/dyvenia/sap_rfc_connector/blob/main/README.md).

 #### **How can ingestion speed be optimized?**